Photo: Felix Noak / stW BERLIN

 Our day care center at a glance

-Approximately 180 children between the ages of two months up to six years attend our day care center.
+Approximately 180 children between the 0 to six years attend our day care center.
 They each have different origins, diverse cultural backgrounds, and of course different abilities, skills, characters, and needs.

 It is important to us to value each child’s personality and to support them in their individual needs and stages of development.